andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-07-02-missing-a-day.md

 So I worked for an hour and a half longer than I needed to at the day job.
 I started a blog post on the train and then got home.
 Had a call about the next phase of our hackathon project, something to eat and spent time with the family.
 By that time it was late.

-I can see those extra one or two hours in the day are important, and that I need to manage that time to keep shipping something every day.
-Over time that will add up.
+I can see those extra one or two hours in the day are important, and that I need to manage that time to keep shipping something every day. ~~If~~ When I do that daily it will accumulate.

-When it comes to writing, I need to create a [shitty first draft](https://www.brainpickings.org/2013/11/22/bird-by-bird-anne-lamott/) earlier in the day to give my subconscious time to improve it; and to be deliberate about how I'm spending my time during the day, how to [start it](https://www.miraclemorning.com/), and [energy levels](https://www.theguardian.com/books/2018/jan/08/when-the-scientific-secrets-perfect-timing-daniel-pink-review) during the day.
+When it comes to writing, I need to create a [shitty first draft](https://www.brainpickings.org/2013/11/22/bird-by-bird-anne-lamott/) earlier in the day to give my subconscious time to improve it; and to be deliberate about how I'm spending my time during the day, how to [start it](https://www.miraclemorning.com/), and take into account [energy levels](https://www.theguardian.com/books/2018/jan/08/when-the-scientific-secrets-perfect-timing-daniel-pink-review) during the day.